-If the Union makes a request under 5 USC 7114(b)(4) which establishes a particularized or specific need, the Agency agrees to provide the Union, upon request, with information that is normally maintained, reasonably available, and necessary for the Union to effectively fulfil its representational functions and responsibilities.
+If the Union makes a request under 5 USC 7114(b)(4), the Agency agrees to provide the Union, upon request, with information that is normally maintained, reasonably available, and necessary for the Union to effectively fulfil its representational functions and responsibilities.
 This information will be provided to the Union within a reasonable time and at no cost to the Union.

-Section 8 - Union-Employee Communication
+Section 8 - Union Employee Communication